Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Methods

 where $n_{\text{bar}} = 0.3$ is the Ge concentration in the barrier region, $w$ is the interface width, $\bar{n}_{\text{Ge}}$ is the average Ge concentration in the quantum well (associated with the Ge concentration oscillations), and $\lambda$ is the oscillation wavelength.
 Note that the Ge concentration oscillations in Eq.~(\ref{nGeProfile}) extend across the heterostructure (including the barrier region).
-In realistic devices, the Ge oscillations would likely only occur in the quantum well region, as illustrated in Fig.~\ref{FIG1}\textbf{j}.
+In realistic devices, the Ge oscillations would likely only occur in the quantum well region, as illustrated in Fig. \ref{FIG1}\textbf{k}.
 However, restricting the oscillations to the well region in the simulations produces kinks in $n_{\text{Ge}}$ profile, which are known to artificially boost the valley by enlarging the short-wavelength Fourier components of $n_{\text{Ge}}$~\cite{Losert2023}.
 Such kinks are not expected to be present in realistic devices.
+Note that we have numerically verified that restricting the Ge concentration oscillations to the quantum well region does not significantly alter the valley coupling arising from the \textit{combination} of Ge concentration oscillations and shear strain.
 We therefore avoid any such effects here by extending the Ge concentration oscillations across the whole structure.
 We also note that the bottom quantum well interface has been excluded in Eq.~(\ref{nGeProfile}), because the electric field used in our simulations is always large enough to push the electron wave function tightly against the top interface.
+For narrower quantum wells, where this would not be the case, we do not expect the valley splitting provided by STRAWW to be significantly affected by including a bottom interface.
+This is because the valley coupling within STRAWW does not fundamentally rely upon interface effects, in contrast to ``conventional'' Si/SiGe quantum wells without Ge concentration oscillations.